Santali language: Object markers

-In applicative constructions, inanimate objects are marked with a pronominal suffix, a checked -k.
+In applicative constructions, inanimate objects are marked with a pronominal suffix, a checked -ˀk.

 Possessor argument indexing

 Transitive verbs may form agreements with non-arguments/outside/indirect objects.
 To denote inalienable possession of the concerned indirect object, prefix -t- is attached to the applicative forms of the pronouns; otherwise it is marked in the noun phrase and functions as an attribute.

 Dual person as honorific

-In specific contexts nowadays, Santali speakers have been increasingly using the pronominal duals to express honorific in a generalized sense to show respect to the addressed interactants, such as senior, highly-regarded, or unfamiliar persons.
+In specific contexts nowadays, Santali speakers have been increasingly using the pronominal duals to express honorific in a generalised sense to show respect to the addressed interactants, such as senior, highly-regarded, or unfamiliar persons.

+To be and to have

+Two lexemes mena ("to be") and hena ("to have") have irregular templates.
+The subject pronominal marker, instead of being an enclitic form, appears as a suffix in the slot where the object marker normally would be placed.
+All constructions involving these two verbs are conjugated in the middle voice to express existence, possession, and location.

+Santali mena seems to be stemmed out from a small number of originally middle, intransitive predicate bases that have an inversed pronominalized pattern.
+Some other inherently intransitive, low agency, and non-volitional predicates such as rɛnɛˀtʃ ("be hungry") may display similar irregular behaviors like that of mena.

+Below is the paradigm of non-negated, non-past, fully finite existential/locative copula mena: